galleon/gym-jsbsim/README.md

  * [x] Heading Task: *GymJsbsim-HeadingControlTask-v0*: The aircraft should maintain its initial heading and altitude. during the simulation, the aircraft should turn to reach a new heading every 150 secondes with an incremental difficulty.
  * [x] Taxi task: *GymJsbsim-TaxiControlTask-v0*: The aircraft should follow a predifined trajectory on the runaway.
- * [x] Taxi with AutoPilot task: *GymJsbsim-TaxiapControlTask-v0*: The aircraft should follow a predifined trajectory on the runaway
+ * [x] Taxi with AutoPilot task: *GymJsbsim-TaxiapControlTask-v0*: The aircraft should follow a predifined trajectory on the runaway.
+The aircraft velocity is manage by an autopilot.
  * [x] Approach Task: *GymJsbsim-ApproachControlTask-v0*: The aircraft should take off and reach a selected altitude.

 ## Heading Task

 ```
+import gym
+import gym_jsbsim

 env = gym.make("GymJsbsim-HeadingControlTask-v0")
+env.reset()
+done = False

+while not done:
+   action = env.action_space.sample()
+   state, reward, done, _ = env.step(action)
 ```

 In this task, the aircraft should perform a stable steady flight following its initial heading and altitude.
 Every 150 secondes, a new target heading is set.
 At each time the target heading is more and more complecated to reach, starting with a delta of 10° to finish with a delta of 90°, alterning left and right turn: